 New Mexico Rental Agreement

-A New Mexico rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
+A New Mexico rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
 New Mexico landlord-tenant law governs and regulates these agreements.

 New Mexico Rental Agreement Types